WEEK 4: PARTY IN THE ELECTORATE

 is also a fascinating development, likely enhanced by Trump’s blue collar

-voting for Trump and only 42% for Biden (CNN exit poll).
-However, Biden won the
+to only 42% for Biden, and Biden won the

 Age is